On the Structural Parameterizations of 2-Club with Triangle Constraints: Preliminaries

-Next, we observe the following intriguing feature on the algorithmic complexity of {\rVT} {\sclub}.
-Hartung et al. (Theorem 3 from \cite{HartungKN15}) proved that {\twoclub} is para-NP-hard when parameterized by the distance to bipartite graph.
-In particular, their result proved that {\twoclub} is NP-complete if the input graph has one vertex deletion of which results in a bipartite graph.
+\subparagraph*{Some Simple Results.} Before proving our main results, we first provide some intriguing results on the algorithmic complexity of {\trangle} {\sclub}.
+Hartung et al. (Theorem 3 from \cite{HartungKN15}) proved that {\twoclub} is NP-complete if the input graph has one vertex deletion of which results in a bipartite graph.
 We complement this result by proving the following result for {\rVT} {\sclub}.

 \begin{proposition} For every $r \geq 1$, {\rVT} {\sclub} can be solved in polynomial-time if the input graph has one vertex whose deletion results in a bipartite graph. \end{proposition}

 \begin{proof} Let $G = (V, E)$ be an undirected graph and $x \in V(G)$ such that $G - \{x\}$ is a bipartite graph.
 Then, there is a vertex bipartition $(A, B)$ of $G - \{x\}$ such that $A \cap B = \emptyset$, and for every edge $uv \in E(G - \{x\})$, $u \in A$ if and only if $v \in B$.
 What is crucial here is that any solution $S$ must contain a triangle.
 Since every triangle of $G$ must contain $x$, it must be that $x$ is part of the potential solution $S$.
 Hence, for every $u \in A \cup B$, if $u$ is part of the potential solution $S$, then $u$ must be adjacent to $v \in A \cup B$ and $x$ must be adjacent to both $u$ and $v$.
 Let $D$ denote the set of vertices $u$ from $N_G(x)$ such that $u$ has a neighbor $v$ in $N_G(x)$.
 We consider the set $D \cup \{x\}$.
 Observe that between $x$ is adjacent to every vertex of $D$, and between every $u, v \in D$, $x$ is a common neighbor.
 Hence, the distance between every pair of vertices is at most 2.
 Now, we check the graph $G[D \cup \{x\}]$ and identify which vertex is part of less than $r$ triangles in $G[D \cup \{x\}]$.
 If there is any such vertex, then we delete that vertex.
 We continue this procedure until we find that every vertex of $D$ is part of at least $r$ triangles in $G[D \cup \{x\}]$.
 If $|D \cup \{x\}]| \geq \ell$, then we output a yes-instance, and otherwise we output a no-instance. \end{proof}